ClaraL27/NNDS-2023/README.md

 # NNDS-2023
-Repository of the course Neural Networks for Data Science Applications from Master Degree Data Science from Sapienza University, Rome
+Repository of the course Neural Networks for Data Science Applications from Master Degree Data Science from Sapienza University, Rome.
+AY 2023/2024.

+# Repository contents

+## HW1
+- 1796575_NNDS_2023_Homework.ipynb: colab notebook of my solution of the homework.
+Final grade: 5/5.

+## Final Homework
+- prove lora.ipynb: to be uploaded.
+- 1796575_NNDS_2023_Final_Homework.ipynb: to be uploaded.